 AMERICAN PATIENT RIGHTS ASSOCIATION

-APRA seeks the cooperation of employers, healthcare organizations, hospitals, insurers, pharmaceutical manufacturers and others in creating a fairer, safer, healthier America.
+APRA seeks the cooperation of employers, healthcare organizations, insurers, pharmaceutical companies, medical device manufacturers, and others in creating a fairer, safer, healthier America.

 Medical care for all that is free of preventable harm.

 Save Our Patients™ | Patients Before Profits ™ | Patient Power ™ | Treat Patients Safely ™U